laiatv/laiatv.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 **Hello!
-I am Laia, and I explore novel feminist, body-centered interactive paradigms to design for healthcare and well-being.**
+I am Laia, and I explore novel body-centered interactive paradigms to design for healthcare and well-being.**

 My research investigates sensorimotor transformations facilitated by on-body systems and bio-responsive technologies.
 My premise is that the technologies we design _profoundly_ affect our somatic experiences, transforming our self perception and identity, our body and movements, our practices, our emotions, and our social functioning.
 I believe that designing these transformations through careful entanglements between the designed technologies, bodies, materials and practices can create novel and sustainable ways to foster physical, emotional and social care and well-being.